augustogoncalves/forge-3leg.nodejs-template/README.md

 ## What's next?

-Your application endpoint should be implemented at [/routes/app.js](/routes/app.js).
-Use the [Token](/routes/app.js) module to read the Public and Internal tokens.
+Your application endpoints should be implemented at [/routes/app.js](/routes/app.js).
+Use the [Token](/routes/token.js) module to read the Public and Internal tokens.
 Only send Public token to the front-end, use the Internal token to perform server-side operations with Autodesk APIs.

 Below is a small section of the app.js file.
-Replace the <br>get</b> and <b>your_end_point</b> with your own.
+Adjust the <b>get</b> method and replace <b>your_end_point</b> endpoint with your own.

     // token handling in session
     var token = require('./token');

     router.get('/your_end_point', function (req, res) {
       var tokenSession = new token(req.session);
+      var tokenInternal = tokenSession.getTokenInternal();

-      // ToDo: implement your application here
+      // ToDo: implement your application here, e.g. call Autodesk endpoints

     });